Triptorelin (Trelstar LA® and Trelstar Depot®)

 About Triptorelin (Trelstar LA® and Trelstar Depot®)

+Triptorelin is a type of Luteinizing Hormone Releasing (LHRH) agonist.
 Most prostate cancers need supplies of the male hormone testosterone to grow.
 Testosterone is an androgen produced by the testes and adrenal glands.
 The production of testosterone can be stopped by surgically removing the testicles or through medication therapy.
 A hormone called luteinizing hormone (LH), which is produced by the pituitary gland, stimulates production of testosterone by the testicles.
 Agonists of the LH releasing hormone (i.e. LHRH agonists) stop the production of luteinizing hormone by the pituitary gland.
 This reduces the production of testosterone in men.
 The cancer cells may then grow more slowly or stop growing altogether.
-Triptorelin is a type of LHRH agonist.

 How to Take Triptorelin

-Triptorelin is given as an intramuscular (IM, into the muscle) injection at your doctor's office.
+Triptorelin is given as an intramuscular (IM, into the muscle) injection at your healthcare provider’s office.
 Triporelin is given once every 4, 12, or 24 weeks, depending on the dose.
 It is usually injected into the buttock, rotating the injection site with each injection.

 Possible Side Effects of Triptorelin

 There are a number of things you can do to manage the side effects of triptorelin.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Initial Tumor Flare